greenelab/deep-review/sections/03_categorize.md

 researchers constructed adversarial examples [@tag:Zhu2016_advers_mamm].
 Adversarial examples are constructed by applying a transformation that changes training images but not their content - for example by rotating an image by a random amount.
-The alternative in the domain is to train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm].
+An alternative in the domain is to train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm].

-Another way of dealing with limited training data is to split examples.
+Another way of dealing with limited training data is to divide rich data - e.g. 3D images - into numerous reduced projections.
 Shin et al. [@tag:Shin2016_cad_tl] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.